RakhithJK/wazuh-wazuh-wiki/Proof-of-concept-guide.md

 - Wazuh agent (RHEL 7)
 - Wazuh agent (Windows)

+A good guide on how to install these components can be found at [our installation guide](https://documentation.wazuh.com/4.0/installation-guide/index.html).

 The sections below explain the required configurations to set up different use cases.